Incommensurate Twisted Bilayer Graphene: emerging quasi-periodicity and stability: The renormalized expansion

 The scale labels induce an important structure: given a diagram, we group vertices together into nested \emph{clusters}, which are connected subgraphs in which the scales of the lines leaving the cluster are all smaller than the scales of the lines inside the cluster, see Figure \ref{fig:clusters}.
 A cluster that is such that $\mathcal L$ applied to the cluster yields $0$ is called {\it non-resonant}, otherwise it is called {\it resonant}.
 In other words, the action of $\mathcal R=1-\mathcal L$ is trivial on non-resonant clusters, and non-trivial on resonant ones.

 Some clusters are single vertices (either $\nu$ or $\tau$) and are called \emph{trivial clusters}.
 The clusters that contain internal lines are called \emph{non-trivial clusters}.
 As per the construction above, if $h^{ext}_T$ is the largest of the scales of the external lines of a non-trivial cluster $T$, all its internal lines have a scale $h>h^{ext}_T$; $h_T$ is the largest scale of the propagators internal to the cluster $T$.
 A non-trivial cluster $T$ contains sub-clusters $\tilde{T}\subset T$.
 We call a cluster $\tilde T\subset T$ a \emph{maximal cluster} if there is no other cluster $\bar T$ such that $\tilde T\subset \bar T\subset T$.
+See e.g. \cite{M10}, \cite{M11}, \cite{M12} for more details.

 For each cluster, there are two external lines that connect the cluster to other ones.
 In a non-resonant cluster $T$ with external lines of type $i_1=i_2=1$ and momenta $k_1, k_2$ with $k_1$ in the first Brillouin zone and $k_2=k_1+\hat m_T b+l b$ where $l b$ is chosen so that $k_2$ is in the first Brillouin zone, if $A_0,..,A_N$ are the momenta associated to the $\t$ vertices contained in $T$ (the $\nu$ vertices do not change momentum) one has $A_0=k_1+ l_0 b$, $A_1=k_1+l_0 b+m_1 b'$, $A_2=k_1+m_1 b'+l_2 b$, $A_3=k_1+m_3 b'+l_2 b$,..., $A_{N}=k_1+m_{N} b'+l_{N-1} b$ and $m_{N}=\hat m_T$ with $N$ odd.
 In the same way if the non-resonant cluster $T$ has one external line of type $i_1=1$ and momentum $k_1$, and one of type $i_2=2$ and momentum $k_2$; assume that $k_1$ is in the first Brillouin zone and $k_2=k_1+\hat l_T b+m b'$, where $m b'$ is chosen such that $k_2$ is in the first Brillouin zone.
 Now with $N$ even the momenta associated to the $\t$ vertices in $T$ are $A_0=k_1+ l_0 b$, $A_1=k_1+l_0 b+m_1 b'$, $A_2=k_1+m_1 b'+l_2 b$, $A_3=k_1+m_3 b'+l_2 b$,...$A_{N-1}=k+m_{N-2} b'+l_{N-1}b$, $l_{N-1}=\hat l_T$.